dperique/Kubespray_discussions/README.md

 ## Building your k8s cluster

-For now, I'm going to just say that for the most part, Kubernetes works well for our use-case.
-The biggest problem we may have on the initial installation is going to be missed preparation steps (e.g., forgot to disable swap or forgot to add correct ssh public keys).
+For now, I'm going to just say that for the most part, Kubespray works well for our use-case.
+The biggest problem we may have on the initial installation is going to be missed preparation steps (e.g., forgot to disable swap, forgot to add correct ssh public keys, etc.).

 We run the `cluster.yml` playbook.